 The exhibition & is an attempt to dive into artistic practice and aesthetic experience.
 It is an invitation to enter a world composed of mazes, déjà-vu, subtle similarities, strange symmetries and unexpected discoveries.

-Not only minimalism and abstraction are strongly linked historically to the concepts of difference &repetition, also the actual technologies that we use in our everyday activities are regulated by these words.
+Not only minimalism and abstraction are strongly linked historically to the concepts of difference & repetition, the actual technologies that we use in our everyday activities are also regulated by these words.
 They become the rules of a game that could be a labyrinth, an artwork, the Internet, our lives, but where, at the end, we might not find an exit.